-• Long-term Effects: The most likely long-term effects to area fishing interests are those associated with mortality and injury of adult and larval fish and invertebrates, as well as eggs of those organisms, as previously discussed in Section xx of these Findings.
+• Long-term Effects: The most likely long-term effects to area fishing interests are those associated with mortality and injury of adult and larval fish and invertebrates, as well as eggs of those organisms, as previously discussed in Section IIG of these Findings.
 However, because of the many environmental and population variables that go into determining survivorship, population dynamics, community structure, and other similar ecosystem characteristics, it is not possible to determine with precision the extent of these effects.

 Losses of adult fish are likely to be relatively low, since they would need to be relatively close to the air guns (i.e., within several dozen feet) to experience death or injury.
 However, a loss of adults in some species could result in reduced catch rates in the area for as many as several seasons - for example, because rockfish generally grow relatively slowly to adulthood, losses of adult rockfish could require some time for replacement populations to develop.
 Regarding larvae and eggs, the losses are expected to be in the range of about 5 million, as discussed in Section G above.
 The EIR notes that several factors are likely to reduce the potential effects resulting from these losses - for example, this total represents a relatively small proportion of larvae within the survey area and within the region, and the survey would occur outside the area's peak larval concentrations in the spring and summer.
-Commission staff requested that PG&E calculate the expected effects of these larval losses on adult populations; however, that information has not yet been provided.
+PG&E expects this level of loss to have an insignificant effect on the area's adult fish population, though, as noted above, there are few studies to support this predicted level of mortality or to identify other adverse sublethal effects that may affect eventual adult populations.
 In general, however, losses of these organisms are likely to reduce to some degree the numbers of certain species that would otherwise be available to the fishing community.